okd-project/okd-operator-pipeline/README.md

 The pipeline relies on the makefile in the specific operator repository.

-We are totally aware that not all Makefiles in each operator repoository keep the same standards, this means that there will be a fair amount of customization needed to cover all the edge cases.
+We are totally aware that not all Makefiles in each operator repository keep the same standards, this means that there will be a fair amount of customization needed to cover all the edge cases.
+As mentioned this is a WIP so suggestions, PR's, updates etc are more than welcome

 As an example makefile recipes such as :-
 - make verify